Note

 Create an electrophysiological dataset#

-Now, we use the frites.dataset.DatasetEphy
+Now, we use the frites.dataset.DatasetEphy in order to create a

 compatible electrophysiological dataset